Using Wireless Screen Mirroring for Office & When Working from Home

 What is Screen Mirroring?

 Wireless screen mirroring entails projecting your smartphone, tablet or computer screen to a large screen wirelessly.
 Screen mirroring requires a wired or wireless connection.
 Wireless screen mirroring in recent years has become popular, powered by various apps and devices, which enable projecting the contents of a digital screen via a wireless connection, such as by using Bluetooth or Wi-Fi.
+Today, you can also find screen mirroring technology powered by Chromecast, Apple TV and tools like wePresent.

 Benefits of Wireless Screen Mirroring